Sabinastorm/hangman/README.md

 ## What does it do?

 The qame has 20 words that are chosen at random.
 The player can guess att a letter or a word.
-The player has six guesses until it's game over.
+The player has six guesses until the man is hung and it's game over.

 ## User experience